vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 #### `TableACLAllowed`, `TableACLDenied`, `TableACLPseudoDenied`

-The above three variables table acl stats broken out by table, plan and user.
+The above three variables are table acl stats.
+They are broken out by table, plan and user.

 #### `QueryPlanCacheSize`